RobertLD/Maxipad/README.md

 ## Installation

-If using a Version below 1.0.0, the installation of requires a clone of this repository
+If using a Version below 1.0.0, the installation of MaxiPad requires a clone of this repository

 Open your cmd prompt...
 ```bash